rhapsodyjs/RhapsodyJS-docs/Models.md

 * **DELETE** `/data/ModelName/<id>` Delete the document with the given *id* from the *ModelName* collection

 All theses request will first pass by the model middlewares (if any).

+## Accessing a model

+When programming some view, you can require a model using the method: Rhapsody.requireModel(modelName), and then use it as a Mongoose model.